 (For a list of the management actions that characterize each of the five phases—and to identify the phase your company is in—check out this table.)

 - Growth cannot happen without a change of management style

 - Survival depends on 1) a change of management style or 2) a conscious decision to stay small to preserve a certain way of doing things

 - A new management style is always a response to the demands of the previous phase’s revolution

-Greiner’s model also confirms that Zoom more than likely has navigated a crisis, responded to it with updated management practices, and is entering a period of steady growth.
+Greiner’s model also confirms that Zoom more than likely has navigated a crisis, responded by updating management practices, and is now entering a period of steady growth.

 Upgrading management practices improves company performance

-Although companies often change their management practices out of necessity—you can’t stop a revolution—the changes often result in improved organizational performance.
+Although companies often improve their management practices out of necessity—you can’t stop a revolution—the change usually does them good.

 “The point for practitioners is that managerial processes are as important as other inputs in production and can create significant competitive advantage,” said one of the authors of the study, Harvard Business School professor Raffaela Sadun.